 Sub Total \$72,500

 Travel Outside Minnesota

 Sub Total -

 Printing and Publication

 Sub Total -

 Other Expenses

+Conference expenses for the annual student symposium, these include venue rental, food, scholarships for students to attend, and a stipend for potential chaperones if needed.
+The expectation is that over the three years 16 students will represent each participating classroom for a total of 832 students over the 3 years.
+Conference expenses are necessary to host the annual symposium and to ensure that all students, regardless of their economic situation, would be able to attend. \$45,000

 Stipend for teachers for annual workshop, the stipend will average \$60 for each teacher.
 The expectation is that over the three years one teacher will represent each participating classroom for a total of 52 teachers over the 3 years.
-Stipend is to help enable to attend the annual workshop teachers can learn new ski review and enhance curric share experiences with each with teachers new to Projection. op.
-Returning ills, help cula, and ch other and \$3,000
+Stipend is to help enable teachers to attend the annual workshop.
+Returning teachers can learn new skills, help review and enhance curricula, and share experiences with each other and with teachers new to Project Orchid. \$3,000

-Conference expenses for the annual student symposium, these include venue rental, food, scholarships for students to attend, and a stipend for potential chaperones if needed.
-The expectation is that over the three years 16 students will represent each participating classroom for a total of 832 students over the 3 years. necessary to m and to egardless of \$45,000

 Sub Total \$48,000

 Grand Total \$480,000